yiweifengyan/ASL_TAB/README.md

 # ASL Spring 2024 Course Project: TAB Conv2d Optimization

 This is the baseline of TAB series Ternary And Binary convolution and quantization functions.
-It has been verified on MSVC/Windows with a X86 CPU, and probably works well on GCC/Linux and ARM CPU.
+It implements a quantized version of Conv2d similar to [PyTorch Conv2d](https://pytorch.org/docs/stable/generated/torch.nn.Conv2d.html) without dilation, groups, and bias.
+It has been verified on MSVC/Windows with a X86 CPU and on GCC/Linux with an ARM CPU.

-It serves as a starting point.
+This repo serves as a starting point.
 You can modify any part of it and add your own optimized versions, or reimplement all functions on your own.

 ## File Organization